 A few quick notes on a fun event I attended the last few days.
 Startup Weekend is a 54 hour event that provides the networking, resources, and incentives for individuals and teams to go from idea to launch.

-In a nutshell, I was one of 80 people to show up on Friday evening, where 28 people pitched ideas for products/companies that they wanted to build in the next 2 days, with this event being focused around source url mobile and gaming.
+In a nutshell, I was one of 80 people to show up on Friday evening, where 28 people pitched ideas for products/companies that they wanted to build in the next 2 days, with this event being focused around most popular dating app in barcelona mobile and gaming.
 We whittled the 28 ideas down to 13, and everyone split into teams to tackle the projects.

 The crowd was an eclectic mix of developers, designers, database guys, product managers and a few random biz dev and marketing guys thrown in.
 I’ll admit I was a little nervous venturing into this crew.
 I’m a marketing guy, so I get pretty intimidated by guys who have the technical firepower to make things suddenly appear.
 But the goal of something like this is to surround yourself with big brains and meet people who inspire you through their expertise and accomplishments, so I tried to dive right in and meet as many interesting people as I could.